Transition Safety Glasses: Pros and Cons

 The Stoggles Difference

 At Stoggles, we keep it simple.
-All of our safety glasses offer UV protection, so you never have to worry about exposing your eyes to damaging UV rays whether you’re using our glasses indoors or outdoors.
+All of our safety eyewear offers UV protection, so you never have to worry about exposing your eyes to damaging UV rays whether you’re using our glasses indoors or outdoors.

-We also use an anti-fog coating on our glasses, so when you move from inside to outdoors, your glasses won’t fog up and render you visionless until you can wipe them clean.
+We also use a supreme anti-fog coating on our lenses, so when you move from inside to outdoors, your glasses won’t fog up and render you visionless until you can wipe them clean.

-Our safety glasses are all ANSI Z87.1 certified, offering you impact resistance that’s also spill and splatter proof.
+Our safety glasses are all ANSI Z87.1 certified, making them impact and shatter-proof, offering you impact resistance that’s also spill and splatter-proof.
 Want to use Stoggles outside?

 Suns Out, Stoggles On